Students • Financial Aid • Verification

 The fastes way to request your Tax Transcript is either by phone or online.

 Please make sure you request a Tax Return Transcript.
-DO NOT request a Tax Account Transcript or Record of Account unless directed by our office to do so.
+DO NOT request a Tax Account Transcript or Record of Account.

 Ordering a Tax Transcript by Phone:

-• Enter and verify number of street address
+• Enter and verify numbers in street address

 If successfully validated, tax filers can expect to receive a paper IRS Tax Return Transcript at the address that was used in their telephone request – with 5 to 10 days from the time the IRS received the request.